-Regarding the issue of literacy, faith and identity in the context of Central Europe, it is necessary to mention Armenia and Georgia, which were the first two states to adopt Christianity as their state religion in the early fourth century.
+Regarding the issue of literacy, faith and identity in the context of Central Europe, it is necessary to mention Armenia and Georgia, which were the first two states to adopt Christianity as their state religion in the early 4th century.
 This event was coupled with the devising of the specific Armenian and Georgian scripts with the use of which the Bible was translated into Armenian and Georgian.
 With time the Georgian Church became part of the Orthodox Church, while the Armenian (Apostolic) Church retained its singular (monophisitic) character and organization.
 Christianity and the respective traditions of literacy, complete with their specific scripts, let the Armenians and the Georgians survive as separate ethnic groups when their lands were overrun by Byzantium, the Muslim Arabs, Zoroastrian and, later, Islamic Persia, the Ottoman Empire, and Russia.

-In the Catholic areas of Central Europe, due to the rise of distinctive and durable polities and reaffirmation of the secular power in them, people began to write in the new administrative languages of German (the twelfth - the thirteenth centuries), Czech (the fourteenth - fifteenth centuries), Polish (the fifteenth - the sixteenth centuries), and Croatian (the sixteenth - the seventeenth centuries), obviously, with the use of the Latin script.
-The only exception was northwestern Croatia's Adriatic littoral where the Catholic Glagolitic-based tradition of Church Slavonic liturgy survived until the midtwentieth century.
-In the Orthodox zone of the region, Romanian began to be used for official purposes in the sixteenth century, and was written in Cyrillic until the midnineteenth century.
-The Cyrillic-based Slavic idiom of Ruthenian (seen as the common predecessor of Belarusian and Ukrainian) was the official language of the Grand Duchy of Lithuania (coterminous with present day Lithuania, Belarus and Ukraine) until the end of the seventeenth century.
+In the Catholic areas of Central Europe, due to the rise of distinctive and durable polities and reaffirmation of the secular power in them, people began to write in the new administrative languages of German $(12^{th} - 13^{th} \text{ cc.})$ , Czech $(14^{th} - 15^{th} \text{ cc.})$ , Polish $(15^{th} - 16^{th} \text{ cc.})$ , and Croatian $(16^{th} - 17^{th} \text{ cc.})$ , obviously, with the use of the Latin script.
+The only exception was northwestern Croatia's Adriatic littoral where the Catholic Glagolitic-based tradition of Church Slavonic liturgy survived until the mid-20th c.
+In the Orthodox zone of the region, Romanian began to be used for official purposes in the 16th century, and was written in Cyrillic until the mid-19th century.
+The Cyrillicbased Slavic idiom of Ruthenian (seen as the common predecessor of Belarusian and Ukrainian) was the official language of the Grand Duchy of Lithuania (coterminous with present day Lithuania, Belarus and Ukraine) until the end of the 17th century.
 In the Ottoman Empire Ottoman (Old Turkish) and Persian were employed for administration and literary endeavors, respectively, and predictably both were jotted down in Arabic characters.
-In the fifteenth century the need arose among Bosnia's Slavophone Muslims to write in Slavic, which was done in the Arabic script.
-Slavic publications in Arabic characters written and published there until the early 1940s are perceived as the beginning of the Bosnian language.
-Likewise, Muslim Tatars who settled in the Grand Duchy of Lithuania in the fourteenth century followed the same practice to write in Ruthenian and Polish.
-In a similar fashion, ethnic Greeks and Albanians professing Islam wrote down their idioms in the Arabic script, too; and when beginning in the fifteenth century Jews developed their written tradition in the Germanic language of Yiddish and the Romance idiom of Spanyol (Ladino), they wrote both in Hebrew characters.
+In the 15th century the need arose among Bosnia's Slavophone Muslims to write in Slavic, which was done in the Arabic script.
+Slavic publications in Arabic characters written and published there until the early 1940s are perceived as the beginning of the Bosnian language, Likewise, Muslim Tatars who settled in the Grand Duchy of Lithuania in the 14th century followed the same practice to write in Ruthenian and Polish.
+In a similar fashion, ethnic Greeks and Albanians professing Islam wrote down their idioms in the Arabic script, too; and when beginning in the 15th century Jews developed their written tradition in the Germanic language of Yiddish and the Romance idiom of Spanvol (Ladino), they wrote both in Hebrew characters.

-In the Catholic segment of Central Europe the development of new written languages in the sixteenth-seventeenth centuries is connected to the Reformation, which appealed for translating the Bible into the ethnic languages of the faithful.
+In the Catholic segment of Central Europe the development of new written languages in the 16th and 17th centuries is connected to the Reformation, which appealed for translating the Bible into the ethnic languages of the faithful.
 Later, the Catholic Church also adopted this approach in an effort to reform itself and reverse the spread of Protestantism.
 Hence, Protestant and Catholic translators made Hungarian into an official language in the Ottoman fief of Transylvania; ushered into being Estonian, Latvian, Lithuanian and Slovenian; revived Czech and Croatian; and inspired Slovak.
-This last language was actually formed in the first half of the nineteenth century, mainly under the influence of the novel force of nationalism.
+This last language was actually formed in the first half of the 19th century, mainly under the influence of the novel force of nationalism.